 Museum Education Staff

-Dulcie is the program manager for Cummer in the Classroom.
-Using her years of Museum Education experience as well as her experience teaching Early Childhood classes in public schools, Dulcie designs and implements curriculum, schedules and executes school outreach, and maintains relationships with school staff.
+Dulcie is the Assistant Director of Learning & Engagement.
+Using her years of Museum Education experience as well as her experience teaching Early Childhood classes in public schools, Dulcie designs and implements curriculum, and schedules school tours.
 Summer Camp is a great opportunity for her to develop more in-depth lessons and use fun, messy, and sometimes unusual materials.
-This summer will be Dulcie’s 14th year teaching Camp.
+This summer will be Dulcie’s17th year teaching Camp.

 Karl has been a Museum Educator at the Museum since 2013.
-He oversees the Junior Docent Program, where sixth- to twelfth-graders create original works, curate their own exhibition, and volunteer hours to the Museum and the community.
-As the “Science Educator” in the art museum, Karl draws upon his experiences in the laboratory and the zoo world, as well as formal and informal education to help integrate the gardens into the Museum's education programs.
+He oversees the Adult Programs.
+Additionally, as the “Science Educator” in the art museum, Karl draws upon his experiences in the laboratory and the zoo world, as well as formal and informal education to help integrate the gardens into the Museum's education programs.
 Karl uses his interdisciplinary background to educate about the natural world through art, language arts, math, and science.

 Kim Kuta Dring